Ukrainian Orthodox Church – Kyiv Patriarchate: Dissolution and merger with the UAOC into the OCU

 On 15 December 2018, the Ukrainian Autocephalous Orthodox Church and UOC-KP hierarchies decided to dissolve the churches.
-That day, the UAOC, the UOC–KP and some members of the Ukrainian Orthodox Church (Moscow Patriarchate) were going to merge to form the Orthodox Church of Ukraine after a unification council.
+That day, the UAOC, the UOC–KP and two members of the Ukrainian Orthodox Church (Moscow Patriarchate) were going to merge to form the Orthodox Church of Ukraine after a unification council.

 According to Filaret, "the Kyiv Patriarchate has not been liquidated.
 It is not liquidated.
 They want to present the situation as if it was liquidated.
 The Kyiv Patriarchate can be liquidated by the one who created it".
 The Ukrainian Ministry of Culture, "in response to a widely circulated statement by the media, alleging that the Ukrainian Orthodox Church of the Kyivan Patriarchate still exists or is being restored in Ukraine", published a report that the UOC-KP had "actually and legally ceased its activities".
 Filaret said, "The Ukrainian Orthodox Church of the Kyiv Patriarchate (UOC-KP) remains registered with state bodies.
 In particular, the Kyiv Patriarchate remains registered.
 This means the Kyiv Patriarchate continues to legally exist."
 According to the Ukrainian Ministry of Justice, the UOC-KP still existed.